duysqubix/MuOxi/README.md

 #### Layer 2: PostgreSQL

 This is where all persistent data will live throughout, and past, the life-span of MuOxi.
-[MongoDB][mongodb] naturally stores data in a [BSON][bson] format, and allows all the goodies that come with any database *(indexing, search, upsert, insert, deletion)*
-The database should always be a reflection of what is stored in the flat files, when MuOxi uses data from the database, it gets loaded and we move to layer 3 of the design.
-This is where all persistent data will live throughout, and past, the life-span of MuOxi.
 Powered by an ORM management system, [Diesel][diesel] with
 [postgreSQL][postgresql] backend.
 The database should always be a reflection of what is stored in the `.json` files.
 MuOxi applications queries straight from the database.